bachya/linkding-cli/README.md

   -a, --archived                 Whether the newly-created bookmark should be
                                  immediately archived.
   -d, --description DESCRIPTION  The description to give the bookmark.
+  --shared                       Whether the newly-created bookmark should be
-  --tags TAG1,TAG2,...
+                                 shareable with other linkding users --tags TAG1,TAG2,...
 The tags to apply to the bookmark.
   -t, --title TITLE              The title to give the bookmark.
-  -u, --unread                   Whether the newly-created bookmark should be
+  --unread                       Whether the newly-created bookmark should be
                                  marked as unread.
   --help                         Show this message and exit.
   ```